 - A38.
 In general, the higher the risk of material misstatement, or the greater the reliance on controls, the shorter the time period elapsed, if any, is likely to be.
-Factors that may decrease the period for retesting a control, or result in not relying on audit evidence obtained in previous audits at all, include the following: - A deficient control environment. - Deficient monitoring of controls. - A significant manual element to the relevant controls. - Personnel changes that significantly affect the application of the control. - Changing circumstances that indicate the need for changes in the control. - Deficient general IT controls. - A39.
+Factors that may decrease the period for retesting a control, or result in not relying on audit evidence obtained in previous audits at all, include the following: - A deficient control environment. - A deficiency in the entity's process to monitor the system of internal control. - A significant manual element to controls. - Personnel changes that significantly affect the application of the control. - Changing circumstances that indicate the need for changes in the control. - Deficient general IT controls. - A39.
 When there are a number of controls for which the auditor intends to rely on audit evidence obtained in previous audits, testing some of those controls in each audit provides corroborating information about the continuing effectiveness of the control environment.
 This contributes to the auditor's decision about whether it is appropriate to rely on audit evidence obtained in previous audits.